BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 #### Coin Metadata to ERC20 details

-During the registration of a Cosmos Coin the following bank `Metadata` is used to deploy a ERC20 contract:
+During the registration of a Butane Coin the following bank `Metadata` is used to deploy a ERC20 contract:

 - **Name**
 - **Symbol**
 - **Decimals**

-The native Cosmos Coin contains a more extensive metadata than the ERC20 and includes all necessary details for the conversion into a ERC20 Token, which requires no additional population of data.
+The native Butane Coin contains a more extensive metadata than the ERC20 and includes all necessary details for the conversion into a ERC20 Token, which requires no additional population of data.